First-Year Writing Seminar

 - Be introduced to the values of Cottey during your first semester to better understand Cottey’s mission, as well as the value of a Liberal Arts and Sciences education, and

 - Establish a learning and social community that helps you develop bonds with other students.

 This is a foundational course for Cottey students for both writing and content.
 You will be introduced to the benefits of women’s-only education, Cottey history, women’s leadership, social responsibility, and global awareness through the practice of thoughtful reading, analysis, and writing within a liberal arts context.
 This course provides you with the opportunity to connect with our institution, and connection is shown to increase student success.
 This signature Cottey writing course allows you to absorb our threads and become strong writers, as well as more socially and globally aware leaders within your first semester at Cottey.

 In addition to the three threads and Cottey history, you also will read a book selected by the First-Year Writing Seminar Group.
 This common reader will serve as an anchor for the threads, class discussion and writing assignments.

 About All FWS Courses

-- All first-semester Cottey students participate in FWS to introduce you to Cottey, development a sense of identify and connect with the campus community.
+- All first-semester Cottey students participate in FWS to improve their writing, gain an introduction to Cottey, develop a sense of identity, and connect with the campus community.

-- FWS cources are taught by faculty from across various disciplines – Writing, International Relations, Music, Computer Science, Environmental Science, Leadership and Sociology to name a few.
+- FWS courses are taught by faculty from across various disciplines – Writing, International Relations, Physics, Environmental Science, Leadership and Anthropology to name a few.

 - All sections of FWS will cover the same course material on the topics of Cottey history, women’s leadership, social responsibility and global awareness.
-Sections will read the same common reader each year and the same small reading assignments.
+Sections will read the same common reader and writing textbook each year and the same small reading assignments.